Flash-X/Flash-X-docs/docs/source/IO.rst

 file’s datasets are aggregated, allowing the data from multiple processors to be written to disk in fewer operations.
-This can greatly increase the performance of IO on filesystems that support this behavior. can make use of this mode by setting the runtime parameter to true.
+This can greatly increase the performance of IO on filesystems that support this behavior. |flashx| can make use of this mode by setting the runtime parameter ``useCollectiveHDF5`` to true.

 Machine Compatibility
 ^^^^^^^^^^^^^^^^^^^^^